ekzhang/redis-rope/README.md

 A fast and versatile [rope](<https://en.wikipedia.org/wiki/Rope_(data_structure)>) data type for [Redis](https://redis.io), written in Zig and bundled as a [module](https://redis.io/docs/reference/modules/).

+## Overview

+Ropes store an ordered, indexed sequence of bytes.
+Ropes let you do some versatile range operations really fast:

+- **Add bytes** to the beginning, middle, or end, at any index.
+- **Delete any substring** or move it to a different position within the rope.
+- **Splice / concatenate any substring** of a rope with any other rope.
+- **Read any substring** with random access.

 ## Commands

-The rope stores an ordered, indexed sequence of bytes in a self-balancing binary search tree.
-All of the following operations execute in logarithmic time or better:

-- Bytes can be efficiently added to the beginning or end of the sequence, or any location in the middle by random-access index.
-- Any rope substrings can be deleted, moved to different locations within the rope, or swapped / concatenated with other ropes.
-- Any byte or contiguous byte range within the rope can be read.

 ### Read operations